Introduction

 This mechanism was analyzed in depth by Sendhil Mullainathan and Eldar Shafir (2013) in their research on cognitive scarcity.
 According to the authors, when the mind interprets a resource as scarce, attention begins to concentrate strongly on that immediate problem.
 The result is intensified mental focus on urgent issues, often accompanied by reduced attention devoted to long-term decisions.

-In the financial context, this means that concerns about expenses, income stability, or living costs can occupy a large portion of the available cognitive energy.
+Financially, concerns about expenses, income stability, or living costs can occupy a large portion of the available cognitive energy.
 Even when these concerns do not reflect a real financial crisis, they can dominate the decision-making process.

 Mani, Mullainathan, Shafir, and Zhao (2013) observed that perceived scarcity can alter how individuals allocate mental attention.
 When resources feel limited, the mind tends to prioritize immediate economic concerns, reducing the attention available for broader financial planning.